Thorbenl/umbreon/README.md

-# umbreon
+# Umbreon
-Uploading bot for kiyoomi
+Uploading pictures to Kiyomi using this bot!

-# Get started
+### Get started

+# Environment variables

+Create a .env file and populate `BOT_TOKEN` and `GUILD_ID` with your values.

+# Install packages
-- `npm install`
+- `yarn install`

+# Run the bot
-- `npm run start:dev` will run the server in dev with nodemon
+- `yarn start:dev` will run the server in dev with nodemon
-- `npm run start:prod` will run the server in prod.
+- `yarn start:prod` will run the server in prod.
-- `npm run build` will build for prod.
+- `yarn build` will build for prod.